gear-tech/sails/README.md

 ### Events

-Sails offers a mechanism to emit events from your service while processing commands.
+`Sails` offers a mechanism to emit events from your service while processing commands.
 These events serve as a means to notify off-chain subscribers about changes in the application state.
-In Sails, events are configured and emitted on a per-service basis through the `events` argument of the `#[service]` attribute.
+In `Sails`, events are configured and emitted on a per-service basis through the `events` argument of the `#[service]` attribute.
 They are defined by a Rust enum, with each variant representing a separate event and its optional data.
 Once a service declares that it emits events, the `#[service]` attribute automatically